tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * More than 8,000 target slots are available in each sector for 2-min cadence data per sector, facilitating very large GI programs.

-* Full-frame images are also available,  now with a cadence of 200 seconds.
+* Full-frame images are also available, with a cadence of 200 seconds.

 ##Proposal types

-There are four categories of TESS GI proposals for Cycle 5; investigators are free to select the category that best reflects their scope of their proposed work.
+There are four categories of TESS GI proposals for Cycle 6; investigators are free to select the category that best reflects their scope of their proposed work.

 * Mini proposals - These programs require minimal resources, up to 50 20-second cadence targets and 1,000 2-minute cadence targets.
 Proposals in this category are not eligible for funding.
 * Small proposals - Proposals of limited scope.
 * Large proposals - Proposals of wide-ranging scope and science yield.
 Large proposals must deliver a clear benefit for the broader scientific community.
 * Key project proposals - Large multi-year programs with a very broad scope.
-These are available in Cycle 5 and have a maximum duration of 36 months.
+These are available in Cycle 6 and have a maximum duration of 24 months.

 Mini proposals are limited to no more than two pages for the science/technical section.
 Small proposals are restricted to four pages for the science/technical section.
 Large and Key-project proposals should be a total of six pages long, where the additional space to the science/technical section is used to describe the benefits that the program will provide to the scientific community.
 References are not included in the page limits.

 ### Ground-based observation focused projects
 Proposals that support the acquisition and analysis of scientific data from ground-based telescopes are solicited.
-Ground-based observing focused proposals may support the analysis and/or interpretation of TESS scientific data collected in Cycle 5 or TESS data already collected in Cycles 1-4.
+Ground-based observing focused proposals may support the analysis and/or interpretation of TESS scientific data collected in Cycle 6 or TESS data already collected in Cycles 1-5.

 Ground-based focused proposals should be identified in ARK/RPS as such and will be reviewed in a panel separately from other proposals submitted to the TESS GI program.
 All size programs are encouraged, but ground-based observations are not permitted in proposals submitted to the Mini category.